Oscars 2020: Bong Joon-ho pulls off a surprise Best Director win for Parasite

 The director finished his speech by saying: "I will drink until the next morning."

 Earlier in the night, Parasite became the first South Korean movie to win the Best International Feature Film award, and Bong won Best Adapted Screenplay for the movie.
+Parasite also went on to win Best Picture.
 Here's the full list of Oscars 2020 winners.